Kansas School Counselor Certification

 Additional Assistance

-For all other questions about your application for school counselor, you may contact a specialist at the Kansas Board of Education at 785-296-2280.
+For all other questions about your application for school counselor, contact a specialist at the Kansas Board of Education at 785-296-2280.

 Kansas School Counseling Certification Resources